moos/chromate/README.md

 ## Change log

+- v0.3.0 tab.open(url) takes url rather than constructor.  tab.execute can take a local function.
+Use ps-moos with fix for spaces in path.
 - v0.2.0 Added expression and function evaluation and __chromate global for general message passing.
 Events now get complete message, not just the data part.
 (May 2017)
 - v0.1.x Initial version (May 2017)